Sugar-Cured Bacon

 Common Mistakes

-• Treating sugar-cured bacon as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating sugar-cured bacon as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives